leandrolanzieri/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 - Private-public keys
 - System state variables

-These parameters might have constraints, like an specific order to be applied (due to interdependencies) or value boundaries.
+These parameters MAY have constraints, like an specific order to be applied (due to interdependencies) or value boundaries.

 The main advantages of having such a system are:
-- Easy to apply per-node configuration during deployment
+- Easy to apply per-node configurations during deployment
 - No need to implement a special mechanism for per-node configurations during firmware updates (only in the case of migration)
 - Common interface for modules to expose their runtime configuration and handle